kabaka/drag-to-resize/README.md

 # Change Log

 * 2011-06-23: Resized images are brought to the front.
 * 2011-06-24: Double-clicks now make images fit your screen (vertically).
   Right-clicks restore any resized images to their original size.
 Chess.com added to excludes.
 * 2011-07-06: Holding control (or command on Mac) now prevents dragging from resizing images.
 The image will be dragged as if the script is not installed.
 * 2011-07-06: Holding control now correctly prevents the script from working.
   Clicks are also now correctly permitted when holding control, making using this with a tablet much easier (clicking with a tablet almost always results in a tiny amount of dragging).
 The control key modifier is preserved for the click and will used however the browser is configured to use it.
+* 2015-05-29: Fix event propagation bug which caused many images to still perform their on-click function after resizing.